alexnesov/alexnesov/README.md

 This project gives an overview of my capabilities and interests.

 <b>GTS is: </b>
-1. A stock market data platform
+1. An autonomous market data feeder powered by Python, Jenkins/Cron and Linux.
+A stock market data platform accessible via a own developed front-end.
-2. An investment advisor
+2. An autonomous technical signals detector

 <b>Development performed on GTS: </b>
 - Deployed the app (Python Flask application) to the web & the cloud (AWS Route 53, Beanstalk & Docker)